 Many postoperative problems can be anticipated preoperatively, and eliminated or minimized; systematically addressing these issues at the preoperative evaluation may result in a shorter hospitalization with fewer complications and a more satisfied patient.
 The surgeon may also rethink the aggressiveness and necessity of a planned operative procedure after thoughtful discussion with patients who have severe medical problems.
 As an example, a woman with symptomatic congestive heart failure and uterine procidentia may be better served with a pessary than by vaginal hysterectomy and sacrospinous suspension.
 This discussion is mainly regarding scheduled surgery.
 Urgent cases require an expedited preoperative evaluation process to provide appropriate care.

 The preoperative evaluation and preparation of women for gynecologic surgery will be reviewed here.
 General principles of preoperative evaluation and preparation are discussed separately.
-(See "Overview of the principles of medical consultation and perioperative medicine" and "Preoperative medical evaluation of the healthy patient".)
+(See "Overview of the principles of medical consultation and perioperative medicine" and "Preoperative medical evaluation of the adult healthy patient".)

 INFORMED CONSENT AND PATIENT EXPECTATIONS

 The preoperative process should include comprehensive counseling of the patient regarding alternative treatment options (including expectant management) and risks and benefits of the procedure.
 For some procedures, particularly those that have variable outcomes and impact quality of life (eg, pelvic organ prolapse repair), patient expectations and goals should be discussed in detail.
 The expected duration and requirements of the recovery period should also be reviewed.
 Anticipatory guidance during preoperative office visits will enhance a patient's acceptance and compliance during the immediate postoperative period and may help to shorten hospital stay .